jaem3l/unfuck/README.md

 Jæm3l got you covered!

-Just install jaem3l/unfuck to unfuck the vendor code your using and fuck up your own:
+Just install jaem3l/unfuck to unfuck the vendor code you're using and fuck up your own:
 ```
 $ composer require jaem3l/unfuck
 ```